smoll24/Youtube-Video-Downloader/README.md

 pip install pytube moviepy tkinter os
 ```
 ### Usage
-To use this program, simply run the yt_downloader.py file.
+To use this program, run the yt_downloader.py file.
 A simple interface will be displayed where you can enter the YouTube link and choose the format of the downloaded file.
 You can choose to download both video and audio, or only audio.
 You can also choose to save the file in a specific location or in the same directory as the Python program.

 After you click the "Download" button, the program will start downloading the file.
 Once the download is complete, the file will automatically open so you can confirm that it downloaded correctly.